tlwilliams895/gis-devops/src/studios/aws-EC2-basics/index.rst

 * Using the Public DNS you noted before and your \*.pem file, access your AWS instance:::

-  $ ssh -i ~/.ssh/name-of-pem.pem ubuntu@insert-public-DNS-here
+  $ ssh -i ~/.ssh/name-of-pem.pem ubuntu@PUBLID-DNS-OF-SERVER-HERE

 .. note::